gBloxy/Tower-defense/README.md

 Mobs spawns at all the spawns faster and faster.
 If an ememy arrives at the end, you lose a life.
 The game end when you lose all your lifes.

-## Controls ( temporary )
+## Controls

 * Press ECHAP to quit.
-* To build a tower, hover a slot and press 1, 2, 3, or 4, corresponding at the type of tower you want to build.
-* To upgrade a tower before the path update, just left click the tower.
+* To select something in the tower ui, just click on the option you want.
-* To choose a tower path update, hover it and press 1, or 2.
 * With the dev-mode :
-  * press RIGHT to spawn a mob.
+  * press 1 to spawn a mob.
   * click a mob to kill it.
-  * press UP / DOWN to increase / decrease the enemies spawn rate.
+  * press 2 / 3 to increase / decrease the enemies spawn rate.

 ## Launch the game